Last Updated: August 1, 2024

 Career

-Kirby had both a successful career in television and in film.
-He often appeared as a fast-talking New Yorker-type character who was likeable, though a bit aggressive.
+Kirby had a successful career in both television and film.
+He often appeared as a fast-talking New Yorker-type character who was likable, though a bit aggressive.
 He appeared in comedies as well as a number of dramatic roles.

 Kirby's breakout Hollywood role came in 1974 when he was cast in "The Godfather Part II" as Young Peter Clemenza.
-The same year, he also appeared in an episode of "Columbo" as character Cadet Morgan.
-His acted alongside his father, actor Bruce Kirby, in the show.
-In 1974, he appeared in an episode of "Kojak."
+The same year, he also appeared in an episode of "Columbo" as Cadet Morgan.
+He acted alongside his father, actor Bruce Kirby, in the show.
+In 1974, Bruno appeared in an episode of "Kojak."
 The next year, he appeared in the film "Baby Blue Marine" and in an episode of the show "Delvecchio."
-He concluded the decade with roles in the films "Between the Lines" in 1977 and "Almost Summer" in 1978 as well as an episode of "Detective School" in 1979.
+He concluded the decade with roles in the films "Between the Lines" in 1977 and "Almost Summer" in 1978, as well as an episode of "Detective School" in 1979.

 Kirby was cast in two films in 1980 – "Where the Buffalo Roam" and "Borderline."
 The next year, in 1981, he appeared in the film "Modern Romance" and in an episode of "ABC Afterschool Special."
 In 1982, he appeared in the television movie "Million Dollar Infield" and in an episode of "Fame."
 He also appeared in the film "Kiss My Grits."